openvinotoolkit/openvino/src/common/snippets/docs/snippets_design_guide.md

 As briefly discussed in the ***Architecture*** section, `Optimizer` consists of two major units: the first one performs data flow optimization, and the second one is focused on control flow.
 Note however that some data-flow-related passes can be performed only after the control flow optimizations, so the second unit modifies the dataflow as well.
 Nevertheless, we will refer to the units as `Data flow optimizer` and `Control flow optimizer` to reflect their main purpose.
-Keep in mind that, as discussed above, the `Data flow optimizer` operates exclusively on the `nGraph IR`, while the `Control flow optimizer` works with the `Linear IR`.
+Keep in mind that, as discussed above, the `Data flow optimizer` operates exclusively on the `OpenVINO IR`, while the `Control flow optimizer` works with the `Linear IR`.
 We will discuss these units in more detail below.

 #### Data flow optimizer

  Before `Data flow optimizer` can modify data flow, it needs to perform a preliminary stage called `Canonicalization`.
  To understand the stage's purpose we need to make a step back to the tokenization.
- The `Tokenizer` saves a part of the initial `nGraph function` in `Subgraph's` body.
+ The `Tokenizer` saves a part of the initial `OpenVINO function` in `Subgraph's` body.
- The problem is that the `nGraph function` has no information about data layouts that will be used by the `Subgraph's` parents during the `Execution` stage.
+ The problem is that the `OpenVINO function` has no information about data layouts that will be used by the `Subgraph's` parents during the `Execution` stage.
  This happens because the plugin assigns layouts on internal graph representation well after the tokenization is finished.
  The purpose of `Canonicalization` is to incorporate the plugin-defined input layouts into the body function.
  If an input's layout was changed to a blocked one, then the corresponding body input `Parameter` will be reshaped, and new shapes will be propagated through the body function.